urtzai/django-forum-app/README.md

 + *POSTS_PER_PAGE*

-...Number of posts shown per page.
+···Number of posts shown per page.

 + *DJANGO_FORUM_APP_FILTER_PROFANE_WORDS*

-...Attribute to filter profane words.
+···Attribute to filter profane words.
 Values should be *True*/*False*

 + *TINYMCE_DEFAULT_CONFIG*

-...Overriding this option you can change the tinymce editor behaviour.
+···Overriding this option you can change the tinymce editor behaviour.

 Should you experience any issues do not hesistate to post an issue or contribute in this project pulling requests.